cacttus/sketchy/README.md

 `render()` specifically will return the contents of your window as a JSX element.

+* Note that the ElectronWindow actually wraps the window contents inside a react Root element and bootstrap element.
+The bootstrap flex box has full-screen width, zero padding, and sizes proportionally to the window.

 As of now, you must add a new window .tsx to webpack.config. (make this automatic in the future.)

 You can access the filesystem, and other server-side things using `Remote`.